Manishatds/Tailori-Plugin/README.md

 ```

 ### `Features()`
-Get an items of particular product by sending it the option id which you will get from OnOptionChange.
+Get an items of particular product by sending it the option-id which you will get from OnOptionChange.
 It will return array of objects.

 ```js